Handmade Pici Pasta

-Cut off about a third of the dough and flatten it with the palm of your hand.
-Then, with a rolling pin, roll the section into a slab about ¼ inch thick.
+Cut off a quarter of the dough (rewrap the remainder immediately) and flatten it with the palm of your hand.
+Then, with a rolling pin or wine bottle, roll the section into a slab that’s roughly ¼ inch (½ cm) thick.

-Brush the dough with a light coating of olive oil on all sides to prevent the dough from drying out and cracking.
+Brush the dough all over—front, back, edges—with a light coating of olive oil.
+This will prevent the dough from drying out and cracking.

-Coil each finished strand into a little spiral and place on a semolina-lined baking tray, wooden board, or dry dish towel.
-(You can also just line them up so they're close together but don't touch.)
+Coil each finished strand into a little spiral and place on a baking sheet dusted in semolina flour or lined with parchment paper, a wooden board, or a dry dish towel.
+(You can also line them up so they're close together but don't touch.)
 Repeat until all the dough is formed.

-Fresh pici cook quickly, about 2-3 minutes, in salted boiling water.
-You can also freeze the coiled strands on the baking tray for about 30 minutes until solid, then transfer them to a freezer bag.
-Cook straight from frozen.
-Frozen pici take only a minute or so longer to cook (but always taste test to be sure!).
+To store the pici for future use, freeze the coiled strands on the sheet pan for about 20 minutes or until solid, then transfer them to a freezer bag.
+Cook in well-salted boiling water straight from frozen.
+Frozen pici take only a minute or so longer to cook than fresh.